This article was originally published on Noisey's UK site.

 “Down in South London there was a load of us.
 A lot of artists like Matthew Stone, the writer Karley Sciortino.
 So it was a really big scene.
 From the outside it probably looked like everyone was just wasters, but that’s where you socialized, collaborated, and made your connections.”

 South London band Breton utilised a guardianship scheme for the first part of their career, where tenants are welcomed into otherwise abandoned buildings for next to nothing, to basically keep the building’s blood pumping.
 They landed themselves in an old bank in Elephant & Castle, which they dubbed BretonLABs.
-"It was like Stalingrad most of the time", they tell me, and they all slept in a wedding marquee with electric heaters in the centre of the space - “when we got signed, we bought massive coats” says lead singer Roman.
+"It was like Stalingrad most of the time," they tell me, and they all slept in a wedding marquee with electric heaters in the center of the space.
+"When we got signed, we bought massive coats” says lead singer Roman.

 Over in the fallows of central London, bankers body pump to “Everybody’s Free” at morning raves, each new bead of sweat more resinous than the previous, as last night’s cocaine residue is taxied out of their bloodstream.
 The same month London Mayor Boris Johnson launches his #BackBusking campaign, his police force are heavy handedly arresting musicians in broad daylight for doing just that in Leicester Square.